Article I: Name

-- Ensuring that the work of thier committee reflects the appropriate image, quality and serves the strategic needs of the membership as directed by the Board of Directors.
+- Ensuring that the work of their committee reflects the appropriate image, quality and serves the strategic needs of the membership as directed by the Board of Directors.

-- The Chairperson of all committees, boards, and bureaus shall represent their respective committees, boards, or bureaus at meetings of the Board of Directors when requested to attend by the Board.
-The Board of Directors has the power to remove or reappoint any Chairperson as deemed necessary.
+- The Chairperson of all committees, boards, and bureaus shall represent their respective committees, boards, or bureaus at meetings of the Council when requested to attend by the Council.
+The Magister has the power to remove or reappoint any Chairperson as deemed necessary.

 - Every member shall keep confidential the names, addresses, telephone numbers, and places of employment of other members, except where expressed permission has been given to publicize said information; or in such a case as a person is deemed to be a public threat (in which case confidential information may only be revealed to those authorities under whose jurisdiction the matter of conduct falls.)